harago/swiftly/README.md

 Swiftly is a very simple news-based WebApp built with python and flask.
-It pulls rss feeds from 4 news sources (bbc, cnn, fox, iol) as and when they are updated and displays in a 3-column bootstrap grid.
+It pulls rss feeds from few major sources as and when they are updated and displays news in a 3-column bootstrap grid.
 Following are the tools and libraries used

 1. basic python concepts